maxschloegel/skin_cancer_detection/README.md

 # DL for Skin Cancer Detection

-This repository contains the code to train a Neural Network to diagnose different pigment skin lesions into benign and malignentdifferentiate between benign and malign lesions.
+This repository contains the code to train a Neural Network to differentiate between benign and malign lesions.

 ## Overview